slntnk/house-price-predictions/README.md

 # House Price Prediction

-This project focuses on predicting house prices using **Google Colab**.
+This project focuses on predicting house prices using **Python**.
 Various machine learning algorithms have been implemented to compare their performance in regression tasks.

 ## Algorithms Used
 - Multiple Linear Regression